Skills

 Wax extraction from honeycombs

-For wax extraction, the empty combs are first put in water which is heated until the wax melts.
-The liquid is then poured through a piece of coarse cloth and while still hot this is twisted or squeezed until as…
+For wax extraction, the empty combs are first put in water, which is heated until the wax melts.
+The liquid is then poured through a piece of coarse cloth, and while still hot, this is twisted or squeezed until as…

 Improvised protective equipment for beekeepers

-Locally made-up smokers and overalls are used for inspection or harvesting the hives as an improvised equipment.
+Locally made-up smokers and overalls are used for inspection or harvesting the hives as improvised equipment.
 These have also become expensive and are often shared by a group of beekeepers.
-Improvised protective overalls The coveralls are made from old…
+Improvised protective overalls A protective bee suit enables the beekeeper…

 Alternative beehives in D.R.
 Congo